robinandersson/just-todo/README.md

 ### `npm run migrate [up/down]`

-Migrate db completely up or down from current step, use it to setup tables and columns.
+Migrate db up completely from current step (observe, migrates down one step at a time using `npm run migrate down`), use it to setup tables and columns from fresh database.

-To run N migrations from current step, use `npm run migrate [up/down] {N}`.
+To migrate up {N} migrations from current step, use `npm run migrate [up] {N}`.